 If you have decided to downloaded or stream the CLOUDSCAPES audio through your own headphones, once you’re comfy, simply start listening.
 We'd strongly suggest wearing sunglasses as in daytime, the sky is very bright, whether it's a sunny or a dull day.

 If there are no clouds at all, then you could just stare at the beauty of the blue sky above – at the edge of the horizon line you should see how light it is compared to the darker blue at the apex of sky.
 You might also notice birds or the tree canopy, or even dust and pollen particles – it is surprising how complicated even clear blue skies can be.
 Let yourself get caught up in the metrological meditation.

-In unprecedented times, with world-changing events crashing into our personal lives, whether there is loneliness, chaos, grief or joy; we all need time to sit and think and contemplate.
+In these unprecedented times, with world-changing events crashing into our personal lives, whether there is loneliness, chaos, grief or joy; we all need time to sit and think and contemplate.
 Clouds are galleries of constant change.
 They’re totally international: there are clouds wherever you are in the world.

-On the next page is a cloud identification chart of the ten main cloud types or ‘genera’.
+Below is a cloud identification chart of the ten main cloud types or ‘genera’.
 Even ‘featureless’ grey skies are far more complicated than you might think once you pay them some attention.